mpmikulak/BF-Interpreter-Golang/README.md

 # Brainfuck interpreter in Golang
 A brainfuck interpreter written in golang.
-Currently all basic features work except adding user input and the only argument the executable accepts is the path of the source code.
-The program allways checks for missing and mismatched brackets.
+Currently all basic features work.
+The source code file is interpreted by using the -f flag and the -v flag provides some verbose output.
+Brackets are always checked for errors.

-Future features will include:
+Future features will include, in order:
-- Verbose mode
+- Verbose mode (in-progress)
-- Muliti-file input
+- Benchmarking
+- Better error handling
 - Better debugger
+- Multi-file input

-The program will reach 1.0 status when all basic features are working and verified reasonably free of bugs.
+The program will be considered 1.0 status when all basic features are working and verified reasonably free of bugs.